urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 which are obtained from the [Azimuth Ethereum contract](/docs/azimuth/azimuth-eth) and [Layer 2 data](/docs/azimuth/l2/layer2) where Urbit ID ownership and keys are recorded.
-This means the originating `@p` of all messages are cryptographically validated before being passed on to Gall, so the `@p` specified in the `src` field of the `bowl` can be trusted to be correct, and checking permissions are very simple.
+This means the originating `@p` of all messages are cryptographically validated before being passed on to Gall, so the `@p` specified in the `src` field of the `bowl` can be trusted to be correct, which makes checking permissions very simple.

 You're free to use whatever logic you want for this, but the most common way is to use [wutgar](/docs/hoon/reference/rune/wut#-wutgar) (`?>`) and